Operation Aquatint: Aftermath

-Later on the morning of 13 September 1942 Winter and Desranges were ordered to collect the bodies of the men who had been killed on the beach.
+Later on the morning of 13 September 1942 Winter and Desgranges were ordered to collect the bodies of the men who had been killed on the beach.
 Of the 11 men who went ashore, three were killed: Major March-Phillips, Sergeant Williams, and Private Leonard; four were captured (the seriously wounded pair Captain Lord Howard and Lieutenant Hall, with Winter and Desgranges); and four others had escaped.

 Later on 13 September 1942 Captain Lord Howard and Lieutenant Hall were hospitalised because of their injuries, while Winter and Desgranges were taken to Caen for interrogation.
 At the time, the Germans were unaware that four commandos—Captain Burton, Privates Hollings and Orr, and Captain Hayes—had managed to evade capture and made it off the beach.

 On 14 September 1942, the Germans issued a communiqué:

 A second communiqué on 15 September 1942 read:

 The bodies of the dead were buried in the St-Laurent-sur-Mer cemetery on 15 September 1942.
 The funeral was only attended by the local German and the French Gendarmarie commanders.
 To prevent anyone else from attending, the Germans had a machine gun set up covering the cemetery.

 After 10 days of questioning Winter was taken to Rennes, where he was joined three days later by Captain Burton, Hollings, and Orr.
 These three had managed to stay together when the boat was sunk, and were captured by a German parachute unit carrying out manoeuvres.
 Burton was sent to a prisoner of war camp in Germany, Winter, Hollings and Orr were taken to Frankfurt and handed over to the Gestapo for further questioning, after which Winter was sent to a prisoner of war camp at Memmingen.
 The fate of Hollings and Orr has never been established.
+However Orr aka Opoczynski, a Jewish soldier, has a war grave at Durnbach dated 9/4/45.
 Winter and a Special Air Service officer escaped from the camp in April 1945, disguised as French soldiers.
 Desgranges was also able to escape from captivity, travelling via Spain to Britain, where he joined the Special Operations Executive (SOE).